ishansivmal/ishansivmal/README.md

 - 🌱 I’m currently learning **Java**

-- 🧑‍🎓 I’m an Undergraduate at ** University of Ruhuna  Faculty of Technology FROM DRI LANKA**
+- 🧑‍🎓 I’m an Undergraduate at ** University of Ruhuna  Faculty of Technology FROM SRI LANKA **

 - 📫 How to reach me **ishansivmal@gmail.com**